chrispcampbell/chrispcampbell.github.io/_posts/2014-10-30-sloan-o-graph.md

 _[**Update 2016.4.14**: That day arrived; b-sides and rarities are now included, as are outtakes from the box sets.
 Some new charts were added, too.]_

+_[**Update 2022.10.23**: Sloan's new album, Steady, was released today.
+New album means new updates to the Sloan-o-graph!
+Now works on phones.
+Smoother animations.
+Updated photos.
+More readable text.]_

+_[**Update 2025.9.26**: Sloan's new album, Based on the Best Seller, was released today.
+To make room for it, I moved their two EPs to the outside, to replace the rarities and outtakes albums.
+I also added a new option to highlight Gregory Macdonald's contributions.
+He's had his hands on every album starting with Parallel Play.
+I don't know exactly what songs he's on, but it sounds from the band like he's been on most, so for now I'm showing him as backup on every song since 2008.]_

 The pie slices are color-coded according to the primary songwriter and/or lead vocalist.
 The length of each pie slice corresponds to the length of the song.
 The lines